learn-co-curriculum/keyword-arguments-default-arguments/README.md

-If each time we wanted to reuse code we needed to copy and paste it, we would be having to maintain a lot more code than is necessary and each time we recopied it is another opportunity to make a mistake.
-Now, what if there was a way to write that code just one time, yet be able to execute that code wherever and whenever we want?
+If each time we wanted to reuse code we needed to copy and paste it, we would be having to maintain a lot more code than is necessary.
+Also, each time we recopied it is another opportunity to make a mistake.
+So what if there was a way to write that code just one time, yet be able to execute that code wherever and whenever we want?
 Functions allow us to do just that.

 Here is that same code wrapped in a function.